epfl-ada/ada-2021-project-skrw/README.md

 Kang Fu: Initial data preprocessing and analysis, analyze topic extraction result, data visualization

 Runke Zhou: Writing READme for Milestone2, topic extraction, sentiment analysis, data visualization

-# Questions for TAs
-1. When doing the lemmatization, what kind of words should we keep, like verb, noun, adjective?
-Can we remove adverbs?
-2. When using the phrase detection(bigram or trigram), should removing stopwords before this process or after?